I don’t like being raped

 I know from my own experiences and from being certified in grief recovery that our systemic misunderstanding of grief and misinformation regarding how to address that emotional process leads the way to unidentified feelings like betrayal, shame, and mistrust being stifled — only to pop up later looking like they’re directed at something else.

 Our current stigma makes it really damn hard for a person to admit to themselves that they were raped.
-At 16 I didn’t believe I was raped when my rapist was confessing that’s what he’d done: and he was right.
+At times in my life I didn’t believe I was raped when my rapist was confessing that’s what he’d done and literally naming it: and he was right.

 Did I intend to rape people in my life?
 No.